dell/terraform-provider-powerscale/docs/resources/user.md

 - `password_expires` (Boolean) If true, the password is allowed to expire.
 - `primary_group` (String) Specifies the name of the primary group.
 - `prompt_password_change` (Boolean) If true, Prompts the user to change their password at the next login.
 - `query_force` (Boolean) If true, skip validation checks when creating user.
-Need to be true, when changing user ID.
+Need to be true, when changing user UID.
 - `query_provider` (String) Specifies the provider type.
 - `query_zone` (String) Specifies the zone that the object belongs to.
 - `roles` (List of String) List of roles, the user is assigned
 - `shell` (String) Specifies a path to the shell for the user.
+- `sid` (String) Specifies a security identifier.
 - `uid` (Number) Specifies a numeric user identifier.
 - `unlock` (Boolean) If true, the user account should be unlocked.